Block encoding of matrix product operators: Cost Analysis

-with the same coefficients $\alpha_m$ as in Eq.~\eqref{eq_def_LCU}.
-This preparation gate, as well as any other multi-qubit controlled gate that we will consider in this section, must be decomposed into one- and two-qubit gates.
-Generally speaking, this process has a cost that scales exponentially with the number of qubits squared \cite{krol2021efficient, Rakyta_2022}, which means $\mathcal{O}(M^2)$.
+The latter is needed to make sure that $\ket{\text{PREP}}$ is normalized, and this results in a rescaling of the Hamiltonian by a factor $N_{\text{LCU}}$.

-The next step is known as the selection phase: here each state $\ket{m}$ controls one of the unitaries $U_m$.
-We have therefore $M$ Pauli strings acting on the $L$ system qubits and controlled by the $\lceil\log(M)\rceil$ ancillary qubits.
-Supposing that each Pauli gate can be implemented with a constant cost on a quantum computer, we get $\mathcal{O}(L)$ gates for each $U_m$, while the multi-control can be decomposed with a cost exponential in the number of ancillaries and thus linear in $M$.
-As a consequence, the cost of the decomposition for the full selection phase scales as $\mathcal{O}(L\cdot M^2)$.
-As a last step, we need to apply the inverse preparation gate on the ancillaries, with a final cost of $\mathcal{O}(2M^2+L\cdot M^2) = \mathcal{O}(L\cdot M^2)$.
+This preparation gate, as well as any other multi-qubit gate that we will consider in this section, must be decomposed into one- and two-qubit gates.
+Generally speaking, this process has a cost that scales exponentially with the number of qubits \cite{Plesch_2011}, which means $\mathcal{O}(M)$.

-Summarizing, the overall cost of LCU including a decomposition into single- and two-qubit gates scales as $\mathcal{O}(L\cdot M^2)$.
+The next step is known as the selection phase: here, each state $\ket{m}$ controls one of the unitaries $U_m$.
+We have then $M$ Pauli strings acting on the $L$ system qubits and controlled by the $\lceil\log(M)\rceil$ ancillary qubits.
+Supposing that each Pauli gate can be implemented with a constant cost on a quantum computer, we get $\mathcal{O}(L)$ terms for each $U_m$.
+Then, for the decomposition of each multi-controlled Pauli, we have two possible choices: \begin{enumerate} \item No extra auxiliaries, which brings a quadratic cost in the number of controls \cite{da_Silva_2022}. \item One dirty auxiliary qubit, which allows for a linear scaling with the number of controls \cite{Zindorf_2024} and can be reused by all the multi-controlled Paulis.
+Note that the cited work refers to a $n$-controlled NOT, which can easily be converted into a multi-controlled $Z$ or $Y$ gate with constant cost. \end{enumerate} As a consequence, the cost of the decomposition for the full selection phase scales as $\mathcal{O}(L\cdot M\cdot\log^{\beta}(M))$, where $\beta$ is equal to $1$ or $2$ based on the presence of the extra dirty ancilla.